hackerb9/ugrep/README.md

   The solution is to use XTerm escape sequences, same as in [lsix](https://github.com/hackerb9/lsix).

-* There should be an option to show fonts in a larger size.
-For example, if the terminal is in Double-High mode, then use 2x resolution.

 * [Note: The following is not a problem for people who are willing to use vector fonts (truetype, opentype, postscript) that may be